If you've heard of waterless cookware, then you've probably heard the following things:

 What Is Waterless Cooking?

 Waterless cooking is a cooking method that uses low temperatures, very little water, and usually no added fat.
 Tight-fitting lids create steam from the naturally high water content of most foods, and the steam pressurizes the pot, causing food to cook at a lower temperature than it would without a lid.
-(This is also known as pressure cooking.)

 The higher pressure also causes some foods to cook faster (also like using a pressure cooker).